near/docs/docs/develop/contracts/js/quickstart.md

     // Used to give access to methods and properties of the parent or sibling class super();
     // Default the status records to
-    this.message = DEFAULT_MESSAGE;
+    this.message = 'Hello Web3 World!';
   }

-  // Public method - returns the greeting saved, defaulting to DEFAULT_MESSAGE
+  // Public method - returns the greeting saved, defaulting to 'Hello Web3 World!'
   @view
   get_greeting() {
     env.log(`current greeting is ${this.message}`);
     return this.message;
   }

-  // Public method - accepts a greeting, such as "howdy", and records it
+  // Public method - accepts a greeting, such as "howdy", and records it on chain
   @call
   set_greeting(message) {
-    let account_id = near.signerAccountId();
     env.log(`Saving greeting ${message}`);
     this.message = message;
   }